 ISO22301 specifies the requirements that your BCMS will need to meet in order for your organization to become certified to the standard.
 The requirements in ISO22301 are supplemented by guidance contained in ISO22313 which was also published in 2012.
 ISO22313 is well worth reading as it fills in some of the gaps in understanding how the requirements in ISO22301 should be met and gives more clues about what the auditor may be looking for.
 Even if you don’t want to certify to the standard, it is recommended to implement some of the best practise requirements into your business to prepare for unforeseen events, and to minimise the impact it has on your business.

 A new version of the ISO22301 standard was released by ISO on 31st October 2019 which, although not introducing any new requirements, has been restructured to better follow ISO’s layout for a management system, and to provide clarification of some of the existing requirements.

-Complying to the ISO22301 standard prepares your business for the unexpected.
+Complying to the ISO22301 standard prepares your organization for the unexpected.
 Most importantly, it can reduce the impact and frequency of disruptions and incidents by identifying potential risks and creating contingency plans.

 Other benefits include:

 When looking at business continuity the emphasis is usually on “The Plan”.
 This is the document (or documents) that will tell everyone what to do in an emergency, how to handle a crisis and keep the business running.
 And it’s right that this should be the main focus; it is, after all, the main deliverable of the whole business continuity idea.